 As a fundamental quality of the use of RPL Palette buttons, each corresponds to a class of selectable sub-expressions within a RPL block or expression shown in a RPL Frame.
-Clicking on a button replaces the selected sub-expression with a new instance of the button's RPL language construct.
+Clicking on a button replaces the selected sub-expression with a new operator expression.